0

 How was this assessment developed?

-This type of assessment of competencies has been in place at CAPE for many years and is used on a regular basis to evaluate the competencies of health-professions students and practicing health professionals.
+This type of assessment of competencies has been in place at CAPE for many years and is used on a regular basis to evaluate the competencies of health-profession students and practicing health professionals.
 The assessment uses real-life case scenarios taken from health care agencies that serve persons who are underserved and experience numerous health inequities due to barriers to care and are in need of health navigation.
 The assessment was developed over a two-year period and tested with practicing health navigators and individuals who completed training and were looking for employment or volunteer opportunities as a health navigator.

 1. Interaction and communication between patient and health care team.